GaloisInc/stubs/docs/src/examples.md

 # Examples

 This section shows several examples of various language features in use.
+The Stubs language has a C-like concrete syntax, with a few minor differences.

-Currently Stubs does not have a concrete syntax, although it is expected to have a C-like syntax ultimately, so the examples are shown as Haskell code.
+Additional examples can be found in the test data for `stubs-parser`.